Bupa reimburses aged care residents for extra services

 The ACCC has now raised some concerns regarding the extent to which Extra Services were available to affected residents during the period 1 January 2011 to June 2018, commencing proceedings in the Federal Court seeking a range of relief from Bupa including financial penalties.

-Bupa no longer offers Extra Services in its aged care homes.
+Bupa continues to offer Extra Services in New Zealand but no longer offers them in its aged care homes in Australia.

 Interested in recieving the latest Bupa news?
 Subscribe here